-- it is not permitted or authorised by the Companies Act, 2013; and - it falls outside the object clause of memorandum.
+- it is not permitted or authorised by the Companies Act, 2013; and

 The transaction is void ab initio:

 An act which is ultra vires the company is void and is of no legal effect.

 Neither the company nor the other contracting party derives any right under an ultra vires contract.